Ted-Williams/hoffi-coffi/README.md

 * As a developer, I want to be able to create a usable app.

 * As a developer, I want to be able to increase the passion for coffee.

+### Design

+1. **Logo**
+The logo was created using [Free Logo Maker](https://logomakr.com).
+It was designed to to show the love for coffee that can be shared by two people.
+The coffee beans are used in place of a heart and colored red to symbolise this.
+This logo can be seen at the top of this page.